sshaw/batchlabels/README.md

 ## Usage

-    batchlabels [hv] [-a token] [--hacktoberfest] command label repo [repoN ...]
+    batchlabels [hipv] [-a token] [--hacktoberfest] command label repo [repoN ...]
     Add or remove labels in batches to/from GitHub issues and pull requests.

     Options
-    -a --auth token  repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var
-    -h --help        print this message
+    -a --auth token    repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help          print this message
-    --hacktoberfest  add "hacktoberfest" labels to the given IDs or, if none are given, to all open issues in the given repository -v --version     print the version
+    --hacktoberfest    add "hacktoberfest" labels to the given IDs or, if none are given, to all open issues (not pull requests) in the given repository -i --issues        If no label IDs are given only apply labels to issues and not pull requests -p --pull-requests If no label IDs are given only apply labels to pull requests -v --version       print the version

     command must be add or remove.